MicrosoftDocs/azure-docs/articles/iot-central/core/howto-set-up-template.md

 You can rename or delete a template from the template's editor page.

 After you've defined the template, you can publish it.
-Until publishing, you will not be able to connect a device to this template, and it will not appear on the **Devices** page.
+Until the template is published, you can't connect a device to it, and it doesn't appear on the **Devices** page.

-> [!NOTE]
-> For best practices on managing a device template in accordance with your development stages, follow [Make changes to an existing device template](howto-edit-device-template.md)
+To learn more about modifying device templates, see [Edit an existing device template](howto-edit-device-template.md).

 ## Create a capability model